christopherdavideh/christopher-blog/content/pages/portfolio/mobile-first.md

     - name: 'twitter:title'
       value: 'Mobile First Layout'
     - name: 'twitter:description'
-      value: Frontend of a website based on its wireframe, we analyze its architecture and we build in code each of its parts so that it adapts to any device of the users using the Mobile First methodology.
+      value: Frontend of a website based on its wireframe, it adapts to any device of the users using the Mobile First methodology.
     - name: 'twitter:image'
       value: images/mobile-first.png
       relativeUrl: true
 layout: post
 ---

-Frontend of a website based on its wireframe, we analyze its architecture and we build in code each of its parts so that it adapts to any device of the users using the Mobile First methodology.
+Frontend of a website based its wireframe, we analyze its architecture and we build in code each of its parts so that it adapts to any device of the users using the Mobile First methodology.

 - Creation and application of styles with reusable CSS.
 - Application of BEM methodology.